matemagyari/reference-ddd-blackjack/README.txt

 * Subdomains: there is an ideal one-to-one mapping between subdomains and Bounded Contexts.

-* Modules - in Blackjack Core
-    ** Game: contains the Game aggregate
+* Modules - in Blackjack Core.
+Modules are organized around aggregates ** Game: contains the Game aggregate
     ** Player: contains the Player aggregate
     ** Table: contains the Table aggregate